ValentinVie/venmo-data/README.md

-# Venmo Transaction Dataset - Find transactions relative to usernames
+# Venmo Transaction Dataset - Find Transactions Relative to Usernames

 ## What is this?